Using digital traces to analyze software work: skills, careers and programming languages: Stochastic block models

 where $w_{tc}$ is the sum of edge weights across all links between tag $t$ and community $c$.

 $O_{tc}$ measures how important tag $t$ is to community $c$ compared to all other communities.
 High values of $O_{ct}$ indicate that the tag is a core part of the community, while low $O_{ct}$ values signal that the tag may be misplaced or only weakly related to community $c$.
 To focus on core tags, for each community, we remove the $20\%$ of tags with the lowest $O_{ct}$ values.
-Finally, we also remove communities with fewer than 3 tags, for which the tag composition provides too little information on the associated task.
-In this way, we arrive at a task space with 237 tasks, composed of a total of 4,054 tags.
+Finally, we also remove communities with fewer than 3 tags, for which the tag composition provides too little information on the associated skill.
+In this way, we arrive at a skill space with 237 skills, composed of a total of 4,054 tags.